Public Policy & Civic Engagement

 Who We Fund

 We make grants to community-based organizations who effectively educate, organize, and engage low-income communities and communities of color in policy change and reform.
 We also fund organizations that provide research, policy analysis, strategic communications, and other capacity building tools in support of our grantees.

 We will invite a limited number of organizations to apply for these funds based on the services they provide to the Bay Area’s low-income communities and communities of color.
 This is an invitation-only application.

 How to Apply

+Please note that is not an open call for applications.
 Grant funds will be awarded on a competitive basis to invited organizations.
 In order to be considered for funding, invited organizations must submit a full grant application and all of the requested materials through Grantee Center.